-Cryospheric Sciences welcomes submissions of the following article types: Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Technology Report.
+Cryospheric Sciences welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Cryospheric Sciences, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 CH – 1005 Lausanne